-Lifestyle, that too diet plays a key role in the management of type 2 diabetes.
-Nuts are nourishing and offer a variety of health benefits.
-So in this article, we will discuss the top dry fruits for diabetic patients in detail.
+Lifestyle and diet play a key role in the management of type 2 diabetes.
+And dry fruits are among some of the most simple foods that help you manage diabetes effectively.
+So, in this article, we will discuss the top dry fruits for diabetic patients in detail.

-Around a million population is suffering from diabetes.
+Millions of people are suffering from diabetes, and the major reason behind this is an improper diet.
 A healthy diet aids in managing blood glucose levels and decreases the risk of complications.
 Keep on reading this article to know why dates are beneficial for diabetics.
 Also, know about the best dry fruits for diabetic patients.

 Dry fruits are well-accepted for their nutritious values, great taste, and long shelf life.
-Due to their origins in a fruit family, still, a common diabetic misunderstanding exists, Are dry fruits good for diabetics patients?
+Due to their origins in a fruit family, a common diabetic misunderstanding exists: Are dry fruits good for diabetics patients?

-Further, people must avoid these.
-There is enough data to prove that, if a person consumes the right dry fruits in proper amounts, it may help in regulating diabetes.
+Well, there is enough data to prove that if a person consumes the right dry fruits in proper amounts, it may help in regulating blood sugar levels.

 What are Dry Fruits?